0808 808 4000 Get help now

 Late mandatory reconsideration requests

-If you are outside the 30-day period, you can still apply for a mandatory reconsideration within 13 months of the revised notice award.
-However, you will need show HMRC that there were special circumstances which meant that you could not meet the 30-day time limit (for example, you had a serious illness).
+If you are outside the 30 days, you can still ask for a mandatory reconsideration within 13 months of your revised notice award.
+But, you will need show HMRC that there were special circumstances which meant that you could not meet the 30-day time limit.
+(For example, because you had a serious illness).

-If you’re application is refused, HMRC state that you have no right to appeal this or the original decision.
-However, a decision in a recent court case has said that this is not correct.
-You can appeal against the original decision, even if HMRC refuses to accept your late application, as long as you applied within 13 months.
+If your application is refused, HMRC say that you have no right to appeal this or the original decision.
+A decision in a recent court case has said that this is not correct.
+You can appeal against the original decision, even if HMRC refuses to accept your late application, if you applied within 13 months .

-HMRC aim to carry out the mandatory reconsideration within 42 days.
-HMRC may request more information from you, it is important to respond as you may be given a penalty if you do not.
+HMRC aim to carry out the mandatory reconsideration within 42 days .
+HMRC may ask for more information from you.
+It is important to reply as you may be given a penalty if you do not.

-After making a mandatory reconsideration request, you should receive a mandatory reconsideration notice, which will tell you the outcome.
+After making a mandatory reconsideration request, you should receive a mandatory reconsideration notice.
+This will tell you the outcome.
 If you think the decision is wrong, you can appeal to the First-tier Tribunal.

 First-Tier Tribunal

-If you are not satisfied with the outcome of the mandatory reconsideration, you can appeal to the First-tier Tribunal on the Form SSCS5.
+If you are not happy with the outcome of the mandatory reconsideration, you can appeal to the First-Tier Tribunal on the Form SSCS5.

-You must be able to prove to the First-tier Tribunal that HMRC have considered your mandatory reconsideration application.
+You must be able to prove to the First-tier Tribunal that HMRC have looked at your mandatory reconsideration application.
 Send a copy of the mandatory reconsideration notice to the tribunal when you appeal.

-Also supply any documents that support your appeal that have not already been given to HMRC, and give a summary of why you think the HMRC decision is wrong.
+Send any documents that support your appeal that have not already been given to HMRC.
+You should also explain why you think the HMRC decision is wrong.

-- You can request to attend the hearing when you make the application if you wish.
-This can be in person or remotely (telephone or video link).
+• You can ask to attend the hearing when you apply if you wish.
+The hearing can be in person or remotely (telephone or video link).

-- The tribunal can ask you or HMRC for further information to help them make a decision. it is important to respond to any request or your appeal could be struck out (dismissed by the tribunal).
+• The tribunal can ask you or HMRC for more information to help them make a decision.
+It is important to respond to any request or your appeal could be struck out (dismissed by the tribunal).

-- You can have a representative who can help present your case to the tribunal.
-You’d need to give the tribunal written notice of this at least 14 days before the hearing.
+• You can have a representative who can help present your case to the tribunal.
+You need to give the tribunal written notice of this at least 14 days before the hearing.

-It is usually advisable to attend the hearing if possible as you will be able to explain your situation..
+It is usually best to attend the hearing so you can explain your situation.

 Time limits for appealing

-The tribunal will send you a decision notice, this will give the tribunal’s decision and the reasons for it.
-If you are successful, HMRC should carry out the tribunal’s instructions straight away, unless HMRC decide to appeal.
+The tribunal will send you a decision notice.
+This will give the tribunal’s decision and the reasons for it.
+If you are successful, HMRC should carry out the tribunal’s instructions straight away, unless they decide to appeal.

-If youare unsuccessful in your appeal , you may be able consider a set aside on procedural grounds but only if it is in the interest of justice to do so.
+If you are unsuccessful in your appeal, you may be able to set aside the decision on procedural grounds.
+But this is only allowed if it is in the interest of justice to do so.
 You may also be able appeal to the Upper Tribunal.
-You’d need to be able to show that there has been an error of law.
-Get specialist advice from a a benefit adviser before considering either option.
+You’d need to be able to show that there has been an error of law to do this.
+Get specialist advice from a benefit adviser before taking either option.

 More information on the first-tier tribunal process can be found on the GOV.UK website.